 Although Fountain remains a pleasantly livable town and, with its wide streets and lack of traffic, a great place for children to grow up, it also presents a difficult environment for a small business to do well.
 That could translate to affordable sites, both for potential businesses and residences.
 Music Maker has been the first to recognize this potential.

-With US 264 set to be re-designated to Interstate status, we’re poised for dramatic growth: being within 8 miles of an interstate and under an hour from Raleigh will change us irrevocably.
-Hopefully that growth will be smart, and along with it we’ll get public transportation and high speed internet.
+With US 264 re-designated Interstate 87, we’re poised for dramatic growth: being within 8 miles of an interstate and under an hour from Raleigh will change us irrevocably.
+Hopefully that growth will be smart, and along with it we’ll get public transportation and high speed internet, which has now been promised before the year is out.